-Any such investigation must be completed within thirty (30) days of receipt of the formal written complaint by the board clerk and superintendent.
+Any such investigation must be completed within thirty (30) days of receipt of the formal written complaint by the board clerk or superintendent.
 On or before the 30th day after receipt of the written complaint, the board shall adopt written findings of fact and, if necessary, appropriate corrective action.
-A copy of the written findings of fact and any corrective action adopted by the board shall only be provided to the parents, the school, and the state department of education and shall be mailed to the parents and the state department within 30 days of the board's receipt of the formal complaint.
+A copy of the written report of findings of fact and any corrective action, if any, adopted by the board shall be provided to the parents, the school, and the state department of education and shall be mailed to the parents and state department within 30 days of the board's sereceipt of the formal complaint.